Comparison

 - What is the difference between infinity and matrixone?

-- infinity: The AI-native database built for LLM applications, providing incredibly fast hybrid search of dense vector, sparse vector, tensor (multi-vector), and full-text.. matrixone: AI-native HTAP database with Git-for-Data and built-in vector search.
+- infinity: AI-native database for LLM applications offering fast hybrid search capabilities.. matrixone: AI-native HTAP database with Git-for-Data and built-in vector search.
 See the comparison table for live GitHub stats and shared categories.

 - When should I choose infinity over matrixone?

 - Choose infinity over matrixone when infinity is primarily C++; matrixone is Go; MatrixOne is also an AI-native HTAP database with built-in vector search.
-It competes with Infinity as they both serve the same need for high-performance hybrid search in AI applications; Tags unique to infinity: cpp20, full-text-search, embedding, cpp20-modules; Infinity should be considered when developing LLM applications that require low latency and high query per second performance for a mix of data types including full-text, dense/sparse embeddings, and.
+It competes with Infinity as they both serve the same need for high-performance hybrid search in AI applications; Tags unique to infinity: approximate-nearest-neighbor-search, bm25, cpp20, embedding; When your application requires rapid hybrid search capabilities across multiple data types including tensors and full texts.

 - When should I choose matrixone over infinity?

-- Choose matrixone over infinity when matrixone is primarily Go; infinity is C++; Requirements: Min 4 GB RAM; Supports MacOS and Linux platforms.; Built with Go language.; MatrixOne is also an AI-native HTAP database with built-in vector search.
-It competes with Infinity as they both serve the same need for high-performance hybrid search in AI applications; Tags unique to matrixone: git-for-data, cloud-native, agents, distributed-database; - When your application needs to handle both transactional (OLTP) and analytical (OLAP) workloads efficiently within the same unified system.
+- Choose matrixone over infinity when matrixone is primarily Go; infinity is C++; MatrixOne is also an AI-native HTAP database with built-in vector search.
+It competes with Infinity as they both serve the same need for high-performance hybrid search in AI applications; Tags unique to matrixone: agents, cloud-native, distributed-database, distributed-systems; Also covers AI Agents; When you require an HTAP solution that also supports efficient integration of AI components like vector searches within a database environment.

 - When should I avoid infinity?